kdeldycke/awesome-engineering-team-management/readme.md

 ### Happiness

 - [First, Break All the Rules: What the World's Greatest Managers Do Differently](https://amzn.com/1595621113/?tag=kevideld-20) - We learn in this book that employee happiness was not correlated to company success.
 A comment on HN details the [questions that were highly correlated to company success](https://news.ycombinator.com/item?id=20571219).
 - [What makes developers happy?
-Contributing to open source](https://www.techrepublic.com/article/what-makes-developers-happy-contributing-to-open-source/) - “TL;DR: 59% of developers contribute to open source software today.
+Contributing to open source](https://www.techrepublic.com/article/what-makes-developers-happy-contributing-to-open-source/) - “59% of developers contribute to open source software today.
 Why do they contribute?
 The top two reasons are: To improve coding skills and because they believe in open source.
 Want to keep those developers happy and employed with you?
 Let them contribute.”
 - “My team tracks life impact as a metric (pages outside business hours) and works to drive that down to zero.” ([source](https://twitter.com/dwc/status/962179099606200320)) - Maybe the best indicator of a happy team is how little it is disturbed outside office hours.

 ### Procrastination